If you suspect you could be depressed, talk to your GP. Prompt diagnosis and treatment can stop it becoming worse.

 St John’s Wort

 St John’s Wort is a herbal remedy that is known to help ease the symptoms of mild to moderate depression.
 It’s available over the counter, but GPs aren’t allowed to prescribe it.
 While it can be helpful, take it with caution, as it can react with other medicines.
 If you are on other medication, talk to your GP or pharmacist before taking St John’s Wort.
-You shouldn’t take it if you’re already taking SSRI or MAOI antidepressants.
+You shouldn’t take St John's Wort if you’re already taking SSRI or MAOI antidepressants.
+Be aware that taking St Johns Wort is known to have adverse effects on certain medications such as blood-thinners, HIV meds and others.
+For this reason check with your GP before taking it.

 St John’s Wort is widely available, but it can come in varying strengths and preparations depending on the brand, so read the label carefully.
 It can take up to four weeks to have any effect.